revel/revel.github.io/manual/tool.md

              -h, --help                  Show this help message

            [version command options]
-                 -a, --application-path= Path to applicaiton folder
+                 -a, --application-path= Path to application folder

 ```